slalombuild/terraform-atmos-accelerator/docs/GETTING-STARTED.md

 This stack is called `accelerator-dev` and contains the terraform components `aks` and `tfstate-backend`.

-Run `atmos describe component aks --stack accelerator-dev` to describe the component in the `accelerator-dev` stack.
+Run `atmos describe component aks --stack accelerator-dev` to describe the components in the `accelerator-dev` stack.

 ```yaml
 atmos_component: aks